mzgoddard/preact-render-spy/README.md

 second level of JSX and stores a big map of all the JSX virtual DOM nodes that have been created by your component.

-There is also concept of limiting the `depth` of the rendering such that it will only resolve a certain number of levels deep in the component tree.
+There is also a concept of limiting the `depth` of the rendering such that it will only resolve a certain number of levels deep in the component tree.
 The `depth` of the default renderer is set to `Infinity`, and we provide another renderer called `shallow` to render with `{ depth: 1 }`.